tabKey

 Key Features

-- Predefined safe DOM actions on allow-listed hosts (fill, click, submit, wait).
+- Safe DOM automation on allow-listed hosts (type, click, submit, wait, extract bounded text/HTML).

 Capabilities at a Glance